zincsearch/zincsearch/CONTRIBUTING.md

 ZincSearch uses Go (For server) and VueJS (For Web UI)

-You must have follwing installed:
+You must have following installed:

 1. Git
 2. Go 1.16 + (We recommend go 1.19+)